|

 Back to Top

-Pana'ewa Rainforest Zoo and Gardens is the only tropical zoo in the US and features a Bengal tiger named Namaste.
-Namaste is fun to watch and the garden paths are lined with colorful birds, tropical flowers and and foliage.
+Pana'ewa Rainforest Zoo and Gardens is the only tropical zoo in the US with garden paths lined with colorful birds, tropical flowers and and foliage.
 Peacocks roam around the grounds.
 There is a petting zoo for the kids and a butterfly cage you can walk through.The park is free with plenty of parking, picnic tables, and benches.
 There are strollers for rent, toilets and a gift shop.

 Back to Top